 In areas with a parish or town council, a neighbourhood plan is prepared by the relevant town or parish council.
-If an area does not have a town or parish council, a neighbourhood forum can be formed to prepare a plan for a specific area.
+If an area does not have a town or parish council, a neighbourhood forum or a community organisation can be formed to prepare a plan for a specific area.